What Are the Steps to Become a Texas Notary?

 Becoming a notary in Texas is a straightforward process.
 The simplest way to become a Texas notary is to choose an organization that can handle submitting your notary application electronically to the state, issue a four-year notary bond in the amount of $10,000 as required by the state, manufacture your notary supplies once you are approved as a Texas notary, and be around to help you maintain your notary commission (if you ever need to update your name due to a marriage or divorce or to update your address) and to help you answer questions related to notary laws during your four-year notary term.

-Below are the steps to become a notary in Texas:
+Follow the steps listed below to become a notary in Texas:

 You can complete a Texas notary application online or offline.
 You are required to enter the name you wish to use when you become a Texas notary.
 You may choose to apply using your legal name or any variation of your legal name.
 You are also required to enter your DOB, SS#, and driver’s license number.
 If you have any criminal convictions, you must attach to your Texas notary application documentation regarding your criminal convictions to assist the Secretary of State’s office in determining qualification.
 Processing time for applications with criminal convictions is approximately four to six weeks.